How To Beat An Alberta Immediate Roadside Sanction (IRS): Overview, Defences, Penalties

 - You had any reasonable expectation that you would be required to provide a sample of a bodily substance.

-The time of consumption is also important from technical standpoint.
+The time of consumption is also important from a technical standpoint.
 The Approved Screening Device (ASD) manual clearly states, “a test is taken immediately unless the officer believes that the subject has recently consumed alcohol or tobacco.”
-If the consumption is recent, then the police must wait for 15 minutes before taking your breath sample.
-If this procedure is violated, the breath test is unreliable, and the validity of the IRS penalty becomes questionable.
+If you have recently consumed alcohol, the police must wait 15 minutes before taking your breath sample.
+Similarly, if you have recently smoked a cigarette, police must wait 5 minutes before taking your breath sample.
+If these guidelines are not followed properly, the breath test may become unreliable, and the validity of the IRS penalty becomes questionable.

 3. Failure to make the breath demand or take the breath test properly